ioccc-src/winner/1994/tvr/README.md

 ## Alternate code:

-The author provided us a spoiler version that might be of interest to some.
+### NOTICE to those who wish for a greater challenge

+**If you want a greater challenge, don't read any further**: just try to understand the program without looking at the Alternate code.

+If you get stuck, come back and look at the Alternate code.

 ### Alternate build:

+The author provided us a less obfuscated version that might be of interest to some.

 ``` <!---sh-->
     make alt